 There is no cost to the UM ILL patron to request material.
 ILL costs are paid with library funds.
 National studies indicate each interlibrary loan request averages $29.00, split between the borrowing and lending library.

-Please check the Mansfield Library Catalog for materials before placing ILL requests.
+For immediate access to materials, please check the Mansfield Library Resources before placing ILL requests.

 ILL requests are submitted online with the ILL Request Form.